-Students are required to take at least one non-seminar course in each of the four fields of politics: American politics, comparative politics, political theory, and international politics.
+Students are required to complete at least three credit hours of coursework in each of the following four fields of Politics: American politics, comparative politics, political theory, and international politics.

 Students must fulfill the department’s methodology requirement which consists of two classes: Pol 280 and STA 111 (previously MTH 109).

 POL 280 provides an overview of the qualitative and quantitative methods prominent in studying political science.
 In addition, majors are required to take STA-111, which must be completed prior to or in concurrence with POL 280.
 The methods courses are prerequisites for the senior seminar and students are expected to take them prior to the end of the junior year and, in any case, prior to the senior seminar.